mnebuerquo/create-python-app/README.md

   required for the installer.
 It clones this repo in a temp directory, copies the necessary files to your project, then removes the cloned repo from the temp directory.
+* [wget](https://stackoverflow.com/a/9491666/5114) is required for the installer to download files.
+This may not be installed on all systems by default, but it's easy to find instructions with a google search.

 # TODO